itsmichaelwang/mobile-wizard/README.md

 imgur_refresh_token = ******
 ```
 Fill it in with the details of the reddit/imgur accounts that you want to do the posting/image hosting.
 For more information on how to get imgur credentials, refer to the [Imgur API Documentation](https://api.imgur.com/).

+Finally, make a file called `completed.json`.
+This file basically stores all the posts your bot has ever _converted_ to prevent duplicates.
+If this is the first time making the file, simply fill it with an empty json array:
+`{}`
+These record files are swappable between instances of the bot, so you can transfer them.
+If you want to move your bot from one location to another, make sure to store `credentials.ini` and `completed.json` with you in a flash drive so you can put them back in when you start again.